isidorogv/foldarapDDE/README.md

 Latest version is 2.0.
 Spanish documentation is going to be uploaded.
 You can check its [wiki](https://github.com/isidorogv/foldarap_escalable/wiki) if you wanna start build this printer (Only spanish doc available at this moment.
 English version will be uploaded asap.
 Please, be patient!).

+For the latest news about this development, don't hesitate to contact us on our [Telegram group](t.me/scalable_foldarap).

 enjoy!!